 The water is generally pretty calm, making it perfect for swimming, boating, and stand-up paddleboarding.
 On a windy day, you’ll also find people out kitesurfing.

-Kohimarama is a great place to relax and soak up the sun, it’s very family-oriented and with not as many food options nearby it’s a little quieter than the busy Mission Bay.
-Kohimarama with its laid back feel is definitely worth a visit.
+I love Kohimarama because its a great place to relax and soak up the sun, it’s very family-oriented and with not as many food options nearby it’s a little quieter than the busy Mission Bay.
+Kohimarama with its laid-back feel is definitely worth a visit.

 This little slice of paradise is a true inner-city escape.
 It offers stunning views of the harbour and the skyline, making it the perfect place to relax and soak up the sun.
 Point Chevalier Beach is also a great spot for swimming, boating, and fishing.